 How is acute sinusitis diagnosed?

 There are several non-invasive tests that doctors can perform to diagnose an acute sinus infection.
-Most doctors will first perform a physical exam, which entails palpating for increased pressure and tenderness in the sinuses.
+Most doctors will first perform a physical exam, which entails palpating the neck for lymph node swell and and pressing on the face to look for pressure and tenderness in the sinuses.
 Doctors may also choose to touch or tap the patient’s teeth to test for extra sensitivity.
-More invasive diagnostic procedures are also an option – these include taking mucus cultures, performing a nasal endoscopy, taking an X-Ray, CT scan, or allergy testing.
+Diagnostic procedures are also an option – these include taking mucus cultures, performing a nasal endoscopy, taking an X-Ray, CT scan, or allergy testing.
 An otolaryngologist, or ENT physician, is an expert in the sinus area and can perform the necessary examinations detailed above.

 What are the treatment options for acute sinusitis?

-Because acute sinusitis lasts less than a month, treatment options are inexpensive and usually non-invasive.
+Because acute sinusitis lasts less than a month, treatment options are relatively uncomplicated.
 Doctors may advise patients to purchase Sudafed or another similar decongestant.
 Steam inhalation may be helpful, depending on the severity of the sinus infection.
-Ironically, use of Afrin (oxymetazoline) can actually worsen congestion after using for several days, so these treatment options are only recommended for a very short period of time.
+Ironically, use of Afrin (oxymetazoline) can actually worsen congestion after using for several days, so it is only recommended for up to three days at a time.
 Short-term antibiotics may also be prescribed, though the prescription will usually not last more than two weeks.
+Recurrent acute sinusitis occurs when a patient suffers several acute sinusitis attacks over the course of one year or longer.

 When does acute sinusitis become chronic sinusitis?

 If, after three months, the symptoms of acute sinusitis do not go away, the diagnoses becomes chronic sinusitis.
 When a doctor diagnoses chronic sinusitis, more invasive treatment options may be necessary.The main treatment of chronic sinusitis is decreasing inflammation to reduce symptom severity.
-This includes decongestants, extended antibiotics and oral steroids.
-Recurrent acute sinusitis occurs when a patient suffers several acute sinusitis attacks over the course of one year or longer.
+This includes decongestants, sinus rinses, and nasal and oral steroids.
+There are currently no antibiotics that are approved or that are effective for chronic sinusitis.

 How can acute sinusitis be prevented?